bodo-ai/Bodo/docs/docs/guides/dataframes/gpu_acceleration.md

 Inner equi-joins are supported on GPU.
 Joins with non-equality predicates (range joins, inequality joins, or arbitrary expressions) are not supported on GPU and will run on CPU.

+### Sorting

+Sorting is supported on the GPU, including top-k sorts and offsets into the sorted output.

 ## Troubleshooting

 If execution is slower than expected, confirm the operators in your plan are supported on GPU (see supported list).